sophiakene/identificationalism/README.md

 # identificationalism
-Baseline implementation for the identificationalism kaggle challenge.
-Please use Python 3.X to run the script.
+Baseline implementation for the **identificationalism** kaggle challenge.

 ## Installation and Requirements

+Please use Python 3.X to install libraries and run the code.

 Clone the repository to your local computer or one of our servers: